How to Apply

 - The artistic strength and creative vision of the proposed project.

-- How the proposed project will create a framework of support for Bay Area artists to continue their work.
+- How the proposed project will support Bay Area artists.

 - The demonstrated capacity of the applicant(s) to realize the proposed project.